davidandradebbc/readme/DavidAndrade.md

-# David Andrade – Head of Software Engineering – BBC iPlayer & BBC Sounds
+# David Andrade – Head of Software Engineering – BBC iPlayer & BBC Sounds (out of date, new version coming soon...)

 ## What is this?
 This is one of the ways for me to give you context of who I am, what I believe in, what my job is and how all of these things come together day to day.